Piolintech123/WRO2026-FE-PiolinTech/docs/components/03_Motors.md

 STEERING INTENSITY
 ```

-especially during corners and obstacle avoidance.
+especially during corners and obstacle maneuvers.

 ---

 ## 3.6 Motor Encoder Feedback

-The LEGO EV3 motors provide rotational feedback through their internal encoders.
-This allows the software to reason about motor rotation rather than controlling the actuator only through time.
+The LEGO EV3 motors include rotational feedback through their internal encoders.
+This allows Piolín to reason about motor rotation rather than controlling movement only through elapsed time.

 Conceptually: